nitrogen-lang/nitrogen/docs/std/preamble/readme.md

 # Globally Defined NSL Documentation

 This directory contains the documentation for globally defined Standard Library functions.
-They are separated by category.
+They are separated by category for documentation purposes.
+The preamble is implemented as a standard Nitrogen package that is imported automatically before any user code.

 - [Collections](collections.md): Functions to manipulate arrays and maps.
 - [Errors](errors.md): Handle errors.